 4. What do you think about the “CV of Failures”?

 I think two things are important.
 One is to learn from failures so that we avoid similar mistakes in the future.
 The second is not to obsess about failures, which may lead to depression and underestimating ourselves.
 That is a very serious risk.
 We all fail every now and then.
 We must always look at the bright side of life (yes, this is a citation).

 5. Do you have some process/ritual of dealing with failure?
 Has this process changed throughout your career?

 Of course: I wait for the next full moon, I climb the nearest hill and dance waiving a ritual wooden stick.
 Not really.
 I cannot say I have a process or ritual.
 I have realized that the way we deal with failures depend on many parameters, including the kind of failure, your age, your experience, the people who support you, and so on.
 I can see that time plays an important role: you do change, and there are ways of controlling this change, but not all of it.
 A good thing is that you get a higher-level view of the world, and you should be able to contextualize better whatever happens.
 A bad thing is that you have to stop eating a lot of cheese.

 6. What about when you receive good news?
-Who do you share the news with, do you have some rewards for yourself?

 I am a natural collaborator, so good news at work often involve other people, directly or indirectly.
 I love to share good news and normally organize little or big celebrations.

 7. Do you think there are differences between how failure is perceived between different countries, different fields, or perhaps across different career stages?